Caradt

 In 2021-22, Tara spearheaded the program Collective Makingarrow (ArtEZ Academy of Art & Design) together with Annemarie van den Berg.
 Collective Making is an educational and artistic research that investigates how to stimulate cooperation beyond the borders of discipline and practice – within (and beyond) the frameworks of the educational institution.

 Additionally, Tara lecturers at universities and art academies, both at home and abroad.
-She has worked as a researcher-designer for various institutions, including the University of Amsterdam, Leuphana University of Lüneburg, and currently at the Amsterdam University of Applied Sciences, where she is working on the 2-year research project Charging the Commons.
+She has worked as a researcher-designer for various institutions, including the University of Amsterdam, Leuphana University of Lüneburg, and at the Amsterdam University of Applied Sciences, where worked on the research project Charging the Commons.
 Tara is also a tutor at the Avans academy for Technology & Design.

 Charging the Commons is a follow-up project to Circulatearrow which investigated the design of digital platforms for resource communities.
-It explores how a situated design approach can be employed to articulate the social values of resource communities.
-The second phase of the project examines how these values can be translated into (digital) tools and designs for the organisation of an urban commons.
+It explored how a situated design approach can be employed to articulate the social values of resource communities.
+The second phase of the project examined how these values can be translated into (digital) tools and designs for the organisation of an urban commons.

 Read more arrow